Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 ### Elasticsearch Persistent volumes

-As Elasticsearch is enabled and requires a PersistentVolume for each Elasticsearch node, first two persistent volumes must be created.
+As Elasticsearch is enabled in the previous example two PersistentVolumes, one for each Elasticsearch node, are required.
+So, first, create two persistent volumes.

 The following should help you to get started, but these volumes are HostPath volumes pointing to a Worker-Node directory - This is not for production.
+For production use, use appropriate persistent volumes according to your environment/infrastructure.
+How to set this up is out of scope for this documentation.
 Make sure to create a directory `/tmp/data` on your WorkerNodes and give it permissions for everybody.

 ```